Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-2. Explore Software Tools for Abstraction
+2. Explain Software Tools for Abstraction

 • Examine different tools and software that provide layers of abstraction in computing, including assemblers, compilers, and interpreters.

-3. Learn About Language Abstraction Levels
+3. Explain Various Language Abstraction Levels

 • Define what an assembler is and how it functions as a primitive compiler to translate assembly language into machine language.